What is a Reverse Mortgage Loan?

 Home equity loans are very similar to HELOCs or reverse mortgages in that the loan is also secured against the equity you have in your home.

-In fact, it's sometimes called a second mortgage.
+It's sometimes called a second mortgage.

 Home equity loans entail fixed interest rates, and these rates are usually lower than personal loans or credit cards.